Jtranod98/stock-analysis/README.md

    The advantage of the original VBA script is that it was simple, the thought process was easy to follow.
 But, the disadvantage of it was that it takes longer to perform a task and time is money to a business.

-   The advantage of the refactored script was that it takes much less time to run a task.
-The disadvantage is that it is more complicated.
+   The advantage of the refactored script iss that it takes much less time to run a task.
+However, the disadvantage is that it is more complicated.
 Therefore, it required a person with higher skill level to understand and to code the task.